anticipated-chemistry-of-life/acol-dws/notes/open-notebook.2025.08.week-2.md

 4. Determine the likelihood for each bin

 #### To Do
-Play around with the scores of the different annotations tools to see if we can reduce the number of times the true molecule actually a score of $0.0$.
+Play around with the scores of the different annotations tools to see if we can reduce the number of times the true molecule actually has a score of $0.0$.

-### Speed of insertion Y vector